ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Short day.
 Made a functioning form that runs through a constructor to make a task, debating now how I want to store each task.

+### Day 59: August 19, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Changed my mind on how to separate modules, so I deleted some of the pages I had.
+Struggling to grasp the most effcient way to go about this, but I'm making progress.
+Hopefully it turns out well